Use the following examples to learn about IAM policies in Data Integration.

 To allow a group to manage workspaces and the objects they contain, you can use the

-verb, manage
+verb, manage.

-includes the same
+The verb, manage, for dis-workspaces includes the same

-permissions and API operations as inspect
+permissions and API operations as inspect, read, and

-plus the permissions, DIS_WORKSPACE_CREATE
+useplus the permissions, DIS_WORKSPACE_CREATE and

-, and the API operations that it covers.
+DIS_WORKSPACE_DELETE, and the API operations that it covers.

-To allow a group to manage dis-workspaces
+To allow a group to manage dis-workspaces in a specific compartment, you

 can use :